 Wrapping Up

 Without a doubt, AI for medical imaging is at an exciting crossroads.
 AI is boosting the power of processing a massive number of medical images and has a promising future.
-Despite the excitement, there are still enhancements needed before it becomes more robust.
+Despite the excitement, enhancements are needed before it becomes more robust.
 Yet, AI can play a significant role in the medical imaging space.
 It can change the way people process the enormous number of images, improving patient care and reducing scan times.

 Build a Blockbuster AI-enabled Medical Imaging Software with Imaginovation